arun-gupta/llm-lab/README.md

-# LLM Prompt Lab
+# LLM Lab

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/arun-gupta/llm-prompt-lab)

-A full-stack web application that allows you to test and compare prompts across multiple LLM providers side by side, with **advanced Postman integration**.
-Perfect for prompt engineering, AI experimentation, and LLM comparison.
+A full-stack web application that allows you to test, compare, and optimize LLMs across multiple providers side by side, with **advanced analytics and Postman integration**.
+Perfect for LLM experimentation, performance analysis, and AI development.

 ## 🚀 Quick Start

 ### **Option 1: GitHub Codespaces (Recommended for trying)**

-Click the button at the top of this README to open LLM Prompt Lab in GitHub Codespaces.
+Click the button at the top of this README to open LLM Lab in GitHub Codespaces.
 This will:
 - 🚀 **Launch instantly** in your browser
 - ⚡ **Auto-install dependencies** and start the dev server
 - 🔑 **Set up environment** with example configuration